hufftheweevil/august-api/readme.md

 #### `subscribe(lockId, callback)` → `function`

 Subscribe to events from a lock. `callback(AugustEvent, timestamp)` will be called for every event.
 See [definitions](/definitions.md#AugustEvent) for more info.
+Pass `null` or `undefined` as `lockId` and receive events for all locks on the account.

 Returns an unsubscribe function.

-> Note: Events may be recieved at any time, regardless of lock/app usage.
+> Note: Events may be received at any time, regardless of lock/app usage.

 ### Advanced